 I thought the law eliminates the use of consent and denial forms in releasing information and birth records.
 Does the law eliminate the use of those forms?

-Yes, the new law sunsets the use of consent forms or affidavits of nondisclosure (sometimes called disclosure vetoes).
-They will no longer be effective after June 30, 2024, and they will not control or limit the release of an adopted person’s original birth record.
-While you receive information that a birthparent previously filed a disclosure veto, you will receive a copy of the original birth record.
+Yes, the new law eliminates the use of consent forms or affidavits of nondisclosure (sometimes called disclosure vetoes).
+They are no longer effective after June 30, 2024, and they do not control or limit the release of an adopted person’s original birth record.
+While you may receive information that a birthparent previously filed a disclosure veto, you will still receive a copy of the original birth record.

 What is a contact preference form and how does that affect the release of the original birth certificate?